Keith Smart Biography

 He then joined the Sacramento Kings as an assistant and became head coach in 2011 for two years.
 This occurred after the firing of Paul Westphal.
 Smart tallied a 48-93 record in two seasons and was fired on May 31, 2013 despite having a year left in his contract.

 Since 2013, Smart has been an assistant coach for the Miami Heat, Memphis Grizzlies, and New York Knicks.
+In May 2021, Smart was named as an assistant coach for the Arkansas Razorbacks.

 Keith Smart Videos and Highlights